winni2k/cDNA_primer/README.md

 ## About Iso-Seq(TM)

-Iso-Seq (Isoform Sequencing) is the PacBio trademark name referring to its developed applications for transcriptome sequencing.
-Please refer to the resources below as well as the wiki for more information:
+The Iso-Seq (Isoform Sequencing) protocol refers to PacBio’s proprietary methods and applications for transcriptome sequencing.
+Please refer to the resources below, as well as the wiki for more information:

 * [Iso-Seq Webinar](https://s3.amazonaws.com/files.pacb.com/Customer+Webinars/MCF-7+Transcriptome+Iso-Seq+Webinar+01+22+14.wmv) (recorded 1/22/2014)
 * [Iso-Seq Webinar Slides](https://s3.amazonaws.com/files.pacb.com/pdf/Iso-Seq+Bioinformatics+Analysis+of+the+Human+MCF-7+Transcriptome.pdf)